Andrea has a background in astrology, Myers Briggs, and pop culture, with expertise in relationships and dating.

 Be focused.
 Remain confident.
 Don't let your ego be easily shaken.
 Don't get taken away by wins or losses.
 You'll have both.
 Stay passionate about developing skills: the best way to do so is to consistently give time to them.

 - Cutting corners or taking the easy route won't give you the experience you need to grow.

-- Failure, setbacks, and mistakes are part of the process for growth.
+- Failure, setbacks, and mistakes are part of the process of growth.

 - Endeavors are tests of conviction.

 - Victory isn't the only goal.
 Victory is just the cherry on top.

 Be bold in expressing yourself.
 Have faith in yourself.
 Know your fundamentals and what you believe should take place in this world.
 If you met with the Hierophant (V), then you should already know your principles and have a solid belief system.
 If you're struggling to move forward, you should go back to the Hierophant to have your eyes opened and to gain direction.

 The Chariot often represents travel in a reading.
 You may be considering a long road trip or backpacking through Europe.
 It's important to exercise daily: this strengthens both your body and mind.
 Intentional movement looks like: a daily walk, going kayaking, climbing walls, taking up archery, swimming, skiing, or jumping.